 • The NASA Office of Inspector General — publishes unusually detailed audits of the Artemis program; the primary source for independent cost and schedule reality-checks.

-• Scott Manley and Everyday Astronaut — YouTube space analysts whose technical breakdowns of SLS, Orion, and the Artemis II mission are widely watched both inside and outside the space community.
+• Scott Manley and Everyday Astronaut (Tim Dodd) — YouTube space analysts whose technical breakdowns of SLS, Orion, Starship, and Artemis II are widely watched both inside and outside the space community.

-• Bart Sibrel — the best-known Apollo skeptic, whose arguments around Van Allen transit, radiation dose, and Apollo-era footage have been recirculated around each Artemis milestone.
+• Bart Sibrel — the best-known Apollo skeptic; his arguments around Van Allen transit, radiation dose, and Apollo-era footage have been recirculated around each Artemis milestone.

-For the broader pattern of 2026 unilateral US action and where its foreign-policy reasoning is shaped, see our coverage of the February 2026 Iran strikes and the long-running Bohemian Grove question.
-The classic Moon-landing hoax debate, revived by each Artemis milestone, is one we'll be covering separately.
+For the broader pattern of 2026 US unilateral action and where foreign-policy reasoning is shaped, see our coverage of the February 2026 Iran strikes and the January 2026 Venezuela operation.
+For the long-running question about institutions that plan without public disclosure, see Operation Northwoods and Bohemian Grove.
+The classic Moon-landing debate is one we cover in additional depth on its dedicated page; Artemis II's completion has reframed that debate, not closed it.

 The official position

-NASA's position, reiterated in the April 10 post-mission news conference and subsequent briefings, is that Artemis II was a successful test flight of Orion and SLS, that all primary objectives were met, and that the program is on track for an Artemis III crewed landing in 2027.
-The agency has directly addressed the Van Allen belt question in public FAQs and in the Artemis Radiation Strategy document, stating that Orion's shielding and the crew's rapid transit keep cumulative radiation dose within acceptable limits.
-The heat shield investigation findings have been released in summary form.
+NASA's position, reiterated in the April 10, 2026 post-mission news conference at Johnson Space Center and in subsequent briefings, is that Artemis II was a successful test flight of Orion and SLS, that all primary objectives were met, and that the program is on track for an Artemis III crewed landing at the lunar south pole in 2027.
+The agency has directly addressed the Van Allen belt question in public FAQs and in the Artemis Radiation Strategy document, stating that Orion's shielding combined with the crew's rapid transit keeps cumulative radiation dose within acceptable limits, and that the MARE mannequins and active dosimeters will provide the high-resolution in-flight measurements to refine mission planning for Artemis III and beyond.
+The heat-shield investigation findings have been released in summary form; the full technical report remains partly restricted.
+The agency has not publicly commented on the Apollo-continuity framing; former NASA officials have addressed it when asked and have uniformly rejected it.

 Where it is now

 The Artemis II crew completed post-flight medical and debrief protocols in mid-April 2026.
 The Orion capsule is being returned to Kennedy Space Center for inspection.
-Early indicators suggest the modified reentry trajectory performed as intended, though a full heat-shield post-flight assessment will take several months.
-Work on Artemis III — the crewed landing mission — is ongoing, with SpaceX's Starship Human Landing System as the planned lander.
-The 2027 landing target is officially unchanged but widely expected to slip further.
+Early indicators suggest the modified less-skipping reentry trajectory performed as intended, though a full heat-shield post-flight assessment will take several months.
+Work on Artemis III — the crewed south-pole landing mission — is ongoing, with SpaceX's Starship Human Landing System as the planned lander and with the Starship orbital-refueling demonstration as the single most significant remaining technical milestone.
+The 2027 landing target is officially unchanged but is widely expected to slip.
+The Gateway lunar station's first modules (the Power and Propulsion Element and the Habitation and Logistics Outpost) are scheduled for co-launch in 2028 ahead of Artemis IV.
+China's Chang'e 7 mission, targeting the lunar south pole with a lander, rover, orbiter, and a "mini flying probe" to investigate permanently shadowed regions, is scheduled for launch during 2026.
+The international lunar environment is more crowded in 2026 than it has been at any point since Apollo.
+Whether Artemis II's success will translate into sustained US primacy, or whether the next decade will see a hemispheric realignment of lunar operations, is now the shape of the conversation.

 Go deeper